Applying the 4 Stages of Consumer Marketing Behaviors in Health Care (with Examples)

 Stage 1: Awareness

-While this crowd is not actively looking for your services (yet), establishing even the most basic familiarity with a potential patient can provide a competitive advantage when it comes time for them to make a healthcare decision.
+While consumers at this stage are not actively looking for your services (yet), establishing even the most basic familiarity with a potential patient is a competitive advantage when she takes the first steps on her healthcare journey.

-In the healthcare realm, this is the point where broad, universally appealing content can capture an audience’s attention, establishing familiarity with your brand and service lines.
-It might use any of a broad list of mediums, including print publications, direct mail, physician directories, digital ads, billboards, radio, television, and word-of-mouth referrals from friends, colleagues, or family.
+This is the point where broad, universally appealing content can capture an audience’s attention, establishing familiarity and building trust with your brand and service lines.

 Stage 2: Active Evaluation